Public Policy Engagement & Disclosure of Political Activities

 Allergan’s public policy priorities and positions are determined in consultation with the company’s business operations and are approved by our senior management.
 We engage in public policy debates primarily by communicating information to government officials and policy makers.
 In the U.S., our Government Affairs team is responsible for advocacy activities with the U.S. Congress and state governors and legislatures, as well as with other federal, state and local government bodies and agencies.
 Our Grassroots Action Network also educates our U.S.-based employees on important legislative issues and serves as a conduit through which they can communicate with their elected representatives.
 Outside the U.S., advocacy activities are managed at the country, regional or local level, with support from regional and corporate executive leadership.

-In the U.S. in 2017, the top issues that our company lobbied at the federal level include:
+In the U.S. in 2018, the top issues that our company has lobbied at the federal level include:

 - Allergan’s Social Contract with Patients